omerhakim/Mode_2_Project/README.md

 # Goal

-Using publicly available data, I tried to examine which dependent variables can predict the feeling of happiness among people.
+Using publicly available data, I tried to examine which dependent variables can predict the feeling of happiness among people around the world.
 My dependent variable was the Happiness score from "The World Happiness Report 2017".
 I collected additional data from the world bank sources, and was able eventually to have a model with a resulting Adjusted R^2 of .711.

 # Procedure